caelum/vraptor-cdi-provider/README.md

 6- CDI implementations obligate you to use a Zero Args constructor for every bean that is non Dependent Scope.
 So instead
     of obligate users to create this constructor, a Java Agent is used to instrument all classes on the load time of Server.
-This is the same approach used by other projects, like New Relic, JProfile, etc...
+This is the same approach used by other projects, like New Relic, JProfile etc...
     Download it here: https://github.com/caelum/vraptor-cdi-provider/blob/master/cdiagent.jar?raw=true

 7- To enable the CDI agent, you have to provide this VM argument when starting up the server: